 The Semantics Checker goes one step further by assuring that the specifications correspond to meaningful and possible real-world situations, by taking into account the semantic interpretations of the relations.
+As it may be possible that specifications are syntactically valid, but semantically wrong, this would not be discovered by a tool providing only syntactical checks.
 For instance a user may erroneously specify that an accident has occurred inside a tunnel and is located in front of a tunnel, which is contradictory.
-To enable SEM^2Suite to perform such semantic checks, this information must be provided in the domain ontology, by means of Conceptual Neighborhood Graphs (CNGs) representing the epistemic knowledge on how relations of different relation families can be combined (as elaborated on in our previous work on exploiting CNGs for situation projection [13]).
+However, to enable $SEM^2Suite$ to perform such semantic checks, this information must be provided in the domain ontology, by means of Conceptual Neighborhood Graphs (CNGs) representing the epistemic knowledge on how relations of different relation families can be combined (as elaborated on in our previous work on exploiting CNGs for situation projection [40]).

-Further validation w.r.t. the adequacy of the specified SETs, i.e., determining whether the specified SETs are indeed capable of capturing the sought-after real-world situations, can be conducted with the Adequacy Checker.
+Further validation w.r.t. the adequacy of the specified SETs, i.e., determining whether the specified SETs are actually indeed capable of capturing the sought-after real-world situations, can be done by using the Adequacy Checker.
 This component needs to be provided with a database on data collected from the corresponding application domain, which is accessible from the data access layer loaded in the Domain Ontology Configurator.
 The Adequacy Checker can be used to assess Relation parametrizations, such as providing histograms for the parametrizations of relation families, and object types of interest.
 For examples, one may be interested in how the specificity of the SET "Probably fusing traffic jams" defined by the relation "traffic jam j1 close to traffic jam j2" changes if the relation type is changes from close to very close, or if the threshold intervals of these relation types are adapted (e.g., if the threshold interval for the relation type very close is changed from 0 - 1 km to 0 - 2 km, thereby widening the set of matched relations).
 Thus, the Adequacy Checker pane provides before - after histograms, showing the number of situations assessed with the previous and the new definitions.
 Thereby, it provides a means to inspect and adjust the specificity of the specified SETs, as the domain expert is enabled to incrementally adapt the relation parametrizations and SET specifications, until the desired specificity is reached, depending on whether she wants to receive a multitude of situations, or a smaller set of results.
-As investigated on in [24], individual operators exhibit different preferences regarding the alarm rate, i.e., situation hit rate.
-Thus, SEM^2Suite thereby provides operators with a means to configure the SETs' specificity to their personal preferences.
+As investigated on in [25], individual operators exhibit different preferences regarding the alarm rate, i.e., situation hit rate.
+Thus, $SEM^2Suite$ thereby provides operators with a means to configure the SETs' specificity to their personal preferences.